spreedly/mobile-sdk-android/README.md

     ./gradlew alljavadoc

 # Integration
 All integration options require a Spreedly account and an environment key.
 See [Create Your API Credentials](https://docs.spreedly.com/basics/credentials/#environment-key) for details.
 ## Installation
 We recommend using [Gradle](https://docs.gradle.org/current/userguide/userguide.html) to integrate the Spreedly SDK with your project. the `Spreedly` package provides basic, low-level APIs for custom integrations.
 The `Express` package provides custom controls and the Spreedly Express workflow, a prebuilt UI for collecting and selecting payment methods.

-Add the following dependencies to your [gradle build file](https://docs.gradle.org/current/userguide/declaring_dependencies.html#declaring-dependencies):
+Add the following dependencies to your [build.gradle file](https://docs.gradle.org/current/userguide/declaring_dependencies.html#declaring-dependencies):

     dependencies {
 	    // core sdk